101 Tips in Selling Your Comic Book Collection

 85. Start small

-When starting out, you may want to begin small to earn a good name in the market as the “Affordable comic book seller”.
-Steadily increase prices with time.
+When you are a start-up business, you want to start small and set lower prices.
+This will help you earn a good name in the market as the “affordable comic bookseller”.
+Then steadily increase your prices.

 86. Handling tough customers